 Do Your Research

 Like with clothing, we can all make more informed choices.
 Our purchasing power is not to be underestimated.
-Vote with your money to support the brands and materials you want to champion.
+Adopt conscious consumerism and vote with your money to support the brands and materials you want to champion.
 When choosing the most sustainable fabrics for soft furnishings or sustainable bed linen, organic or recycled cotton and linen are among the best options.

 Ethical Consumer has a useful guide to the most sustainable paints.
 Many are full of harmful chemicals and VOCs (Volatile Organic Compounds).
 VOCs are mixes of chemicals that can easily change state into gases, including greenhouse gases.
 According to Ethical Consumer, Earthborn, Auro and Nutshell are all paint brands that don’t use petrochemicals.
 Little Greene is also considered one of the greener brands.